 Core classes are a convenient hybrid of asynchronous video online learning 4 weeks of the month with intensive Friday or Saturday Zoom classes.

 4. Customize Your Degree

 Electives can be used to customize your degree based on your career focus or personal interests.
-You can take electives from programs across AEU's unique transdisciplinary offerings models for understanding and leading individuals and teams in business and organizations around the world.
+You can take electives from programs across AEU's unique transdisciplinary offerings

 What You Will Learn